 Have you visited Lisbon?
 Share your experience and recommendations in the comments below.

-Ready to plan your adventure?
-Here are a few more posts to help you get started.
+Planning a trip to other parts of Europe?
+Here are a few guides to help you get started.

 - A Packing List for Backpacking Europe

 - A 14-Day Itinerary to Five European Capital Cities